styleguidist/react-styleguidist/docs/Configuration.md

 #### `styles`

-Type: `Object` or `Function`, optional
+Type: `Object`, `String` or `Function`, optional

-Customize styles of any Styleguidist’s component.
+Customize styles of any Styleguidist’s component using an object, a function returning said object or a file path to a file exporting said styles.

-See example in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).
+See examples in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).

 > **Note:** Using a function allows access to theme variables as seen in the example below.
 See available [theme variables](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts).
 The returned object folows the same format as when configured as a litteral.